bbauska/brians-template/bitchesandgripes.md

 Plan to work on Briansblog.bauska.org.
 Problems with the Cascade Style Sheet.
 I believe.
 Need to setup test environment to narrow down the issues.

+6/12/2024 12:04pm.
+Rent at Fred Meyer $735.00.
+Giving me about 100.00 to live on for the next 28+ days.
+Under 4.00 a day.
+Working on DOM Tree - switch from Xmas to any other holiday.
+Working on SayHi as well.
+More learning of progressive, responsive websites.
+Phone is like 80% of WWW now.
+Silus Gaming World - SEO - switch up.
+Whatever that means.
+My blog.
+Add to do list for shopping (groceries).